 - 1. One member of the graduate faculty elected by and from the departments of biological sciences, chemistry, geology, mathematics and physics. - 2.
 One member of the graduate faculty elected by and from the departments of English, history and modern languages. - 3.
 One member of the graduate faculty elected by and from the departments of childhood/early childhood education and foundations and social advocacy. - 4.
-One member of the graduate faculty elected by and from the departments of literacy and educational leadership. - 5.
+One member of the graduate faculty elected by and from the departments of literacy. - 5.
 One member of the graduate faculty elected by and from the departments of communication disorders and sciences, health, and recreation, parks and leisure studies. - 6.
 One member of the graduate faculty elected by and from the departments of kinesiology, physical education and sport management. - 7.
 One member of the graduate faculty elected at large from the library and departments having no graduate programs. - 8.
 One member of the graduate faculty at large. - 9.
 One graduate student appointed by the Student Government Association. - 10.
-One administrator appointed by the provost, ex officio, without vote. - 11.
-One representative of the Registrar's Office, ex officio, without vote. - 12.
-One representative of the Educational Policy Committee, ex officio, without vote. - 13.
-One representative of the Admissions Office, ex officio, without vote.
+One administrator appointed by the provost (ex officio, nonvoting). - 11.
+One representative of the Registrar's Office (ex officio, nonvoting). - 12.
+One representative of the Educational Policy Committee (ex officio, nonvoting). - 13.
+One representative of the Admissions Office (ex officio, nonvoting). - 14.
+Associate dean of arts and sciences (ex officio, nonvoting). - 15.
+Associate dean of education (ex officio, nonvoting). - 16.
+Associate dean of professional studies (ex officio, nonvoting). - 17.
+One graduate student support representative from Advisement and Transition (ex officio, nonvoting).